 Her work often involves qualitative research or “mixed methods” to better understand issues from patient or community member perspectives, followed by interventions that can be successful and sustainable in community and clinical settings.
 Dr. James has received funding from the American Cancer Society and the National Institutes of Health for her work.

 Dr. James is also active in training the next generation of researchers, public health practitioners, and clinician-scientists.
 She teaches Applied Qualitative Methods for Clinical and Health Research and Ethics in Clinical Research.
-She leads the postdoctoral training efforts of the Division of Public Health Sciences.
+Dr. James also teaches Public and Community Health Block in the first-year medical school curriculum's "Practice of Medicine."
+She leads the postdoctoral training efforts of the Division of Public Health Sciences

 Dr. James welcomes inquiries from medical students and graduate students looking for research or practicum experiences.

 Meera Muthukrishnan, MPH

 Curernt and Recent Projects/Grants

 1. Systems-Intervention for Colorectal Cancer Screening (National Cancer Institute, NCI).
 This randomized controlled trial is part of our Community Networks Program funding (PECaD).
 This study is designed as a practical clinical trial, using community-based participatory research methods.
 We will work with health centers and local providers to identify potential systems-based interventions.
 Health centers randomized to the intervention will then have access to a menu of intervention strategies, and will receive assistance implementing their selected strategies.
 Control health centers will receive access to the intervention after the end of data collection.
 The main outcome is rate of CRC screening.